openGeeksLab/PoAS/README_eng.md

 Miners have their own Workers canvassing “votes” for them throughout the network.
 And use the votes they canvassed to compete for generating blocks.
 Any user could be a Miner.<br>

 3. Worker<br>
-Workers work for the Miners in order to detect the Voters nearby and send a “canvass” request as soon as possible.<br><br>
+Workers work for the Miners in order to detect the Voters nearby and send a “canvass” request as soon as possible.
+Workers are mostly running on user terminals by being embedded into the client Apps or browsers. <br><br>

 The network scheme is shown as below:<br>
 ![Alt text](/res/charactors.jpg)<br>